kyma-project/api-gateway/docs/user/tutorials/01-10-setup-custom-domain-for-workload.md

 ## Prerequisites

 * Deploy [a sample HTTPBin Service](./01-00-create-workload.md).
-* If you use a cluster not managed by Gardener, install the [External DNS Management](https://github.com/gardener/external-dns-management#quick-start) and [Certificate Management](https://github.com/gardener/cert-management) components manually in a dedicated Namespace.
+* If you use a cluster not managed by Gardener, install the [External DNS Management](https://github.com/gardener/external-dns-management#quick-start) and [Certificate Management](https://github.com/gardener/cert-management) components manually in a dedicated namespace.

 ## Steps

-1. Create a Secret containing credentials for the DNS cloud service provider account in your Namespace.
+1. Create a Secret containing credentials for the DNS cloud service provider account in your namespace.

-    * Choose your DNS cloud service provider and create a Secret in your Namespace.
+    * Choose your DNS cloud service provider and create a Secret in your namespace.
 To learn how to do it, follow [the guidelines](https://github.com/gardener/external-dns-management/blob/master/README.md#external-dns-management) provided in the External DNS Management documentation.
     * Export the name of the created Secret as an environment variable:

       ```bash